nithinkodipyaka/CBIR/README.md

 # Content-Based Image Retrieval (CBIR) System

-This repository contains a Content-Based Image Retrieval (CBIR) system implemented in Python using TensorFlow, VGG-16, and Flask.
+This repository features a Content-Based Image Retrieval (CBIR) system implemented in Python using TensorFlow, VGG-16, and Flask.
 The system is designed to retrieve visually similar images from the Caltech256 dataset.
+The Flask application utilizes various functionalities, including file handling, image processing, and integration with a pre-trained VGGNet model.
+The extracted features are stored in an H5 file, and the Flask app allows users to upload images, perform image similarity searches, and view the results.
+Additionally, the system incorporates a function to fetch external images from Unsplash based on the predicted image category.
+The code includes routes for the home page, image description page, and an about page.
+The repository aims to provide an interactive and visually engaging image retrieval experience.

 ## Prerequisites